afondiel/computer-science-notebook/README.md

 ## Overview

-Throughout my consulting job as a Software Engineer, I had the chance to work with many clients from different industries, such as automotive, safety and comfort, electrification and sustainable innovations, and agriculture.
+As a Software Engineer Consultant, I've had the chance to work in **automotive industry** in diverse subjects such as electrification and sustainability, safety and comfort, but also in Agriculture Industry.

-I decided to gather some valuable resources from my personal experiences and projects that any Software Engineer looking to get into any tech industry might find useful.
-These resources include skills, tools, and drawbacks.
+So, I decided to gather some resources from my work experiences and projects that any Software Engineer looking to get into any tech industry might find useful.
+These resources include core skills, tools, and projects.

 ## Motivation

-The motivation behind this project is to create a kind of [Whole "Software Engineering" Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog) for any industry.
-The big picture is to create an "Hello World" documentation for anyone who wants to start a career in Computer Science & Software Engineering subfields, weither you are a newbie or an advanced programmer.
+The big picture behind this project is to create an "Hello World" documentation, a sort of [Whole "Software Engineering" Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog) for anyone who wants to start a career as Software Engineer or in a particular Computer Science subfield, weither he's a newbie or a more experienced programmer.

-As a lifelong learner and someone who believes that **free education** will make the world a better a place, I hope you find this project useful.

 ## Notes